ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 It is possible to for a Relying Party to follow the Background-Check Model defined in Section 5.2 of {{I-D.ietf-rats-architecture}}.
 In this case, a Relying Party will receive Attestation Results containing the Trustworthiness Vector directly from a Verifier.
-Those Attestation Results can be used by the Relying Party in determining the appropriate treatment for interactions with the Attester.
+These Attestation Results can then be used by the Relying Party in determining the appropriate treatment for interactions with the Attester.

-While applicable in some cases, the utilization of the Background-Check Model without modification has potential drawbacks in others.
+While applicable in some cases, the utilization of the Background-Check Model without modification has potential drawbacks in other cases.
 These include:

-* Verifier scale: if the Attester has many Relying Parties, the Verifier will frequently be queried based on the same Evidence.
+* Verifier scale: if the Attester has many Relying Parties, a Verifier appraising that Attester could be frequently be queried based on the same Evidence.
 * Information leak: Evidence which the Attester might consider private can be visible to the Relying Party.
+Hiding that Evidence could devalue any resulting appraisal.
 * Latency: a Relying Party will need to wait for the Verifier to return Attestation Results before proceeding with secure interactions with the Attester.

 An implementer should examine these potential drawbacks before selecting this alternative.

 ## Attestation Result Augmented Evidence

-There is another alternative for the establishment and maintenance of a connection between an Attester and a Relying Party which addresses the potential drawbacks described above.
+There is another alternative for the establishment and maintenance of a connection between an Attester and a Relying Party which is not adversely impacted by the potential drawbacks described above.
-In this alternative, Verifier signed Attestation Results are returned back to the Attester no less frequently than a known interval.
+In this alternative, a Verifier evaluates an Attester and returns signed Attestation Results back to this original Attester no less frequently than a well-known interval.
-When the Relying Party wants to understand the Attester's trustworthiness, the Attesting Environment takes the signature from the most recent AR and appends just that Evidence which may impact any of the Trustworthiness Claims in the AR.
+When a Relying Party wants to understand the Attester's trustworthiness, the Attesting Environment assembles the minimal set of Evidence recently generated which can be used to verify that the Attester remains in the same state of trustworthiness.
-The Attesting Environment then signs this new Evidence and sends it along with the AR to the Relying Party.
+The Attesting Environment then appends the signature from the most recent AR as well as a Relying Party Proof-of-Freshness, and then signs the combination.
+This combination plus the most recent AR are then sent to the Relying Party as independently signed but semantically bound sets of Evidence.
-The Relying Party then can appraise both a recent set of AR and any supplementary Evidence which indicates whether the Attester may have changed its state of trustworthiness.
+The Relying Party then can appraise these sets of Evidence and understand whether the Attester may have changed its state of trustworthiness since the AR was generated.

 This alternative combines the {{I-D.ietf-rats-architecture}} Sections 5.1 Passport Model and Section 5.2 Background-Check Model.
 {{interactions}} describes this flow of information.